 - a.
 Evaluation Processes Faculty evaluation will be conducted annually in the English Department for the purposes of the department's annual report as well as to determine distribution of merit funds. - i.
 All faculty who have completed at least one academic year at UWL will submit an electronic file of their Digital Measures "Annual Activity Report with Hyperlinks" to the Department Chair by the first of June, inclusive of all work done prior to May 31 of that year. - ii.
 The Department Chair will contact faculty who have not submitted Annual Activities Reports to determine merit status prior to the September meeting.
 The Department Chair reviews the Annual Activity Reports and makes recommendations to the Merit Committee regarding Merit/No Merit based on the criteria below. - iii.
 Only those contributions and achievements accrued during the merit year for which the report is submitted will be considered in evaluating candidates for merit.
 The merit year runs from June 1 - May 31. - iv.
-The Department Chair will submit a draft of the department's merit report to the Merit Committee for review in closed session in September. - v.
+The Department Chair will submit a draft of the department's merit report to the Merit Committee for review in closed session at the first Fall meeting of the Executive Committee (no later than the first week of September). - v.
 The Merit Committee reviews the draft for consistency with merit policies and procedures.
 The Merit Committee can override a "No Merit" decision by the Chair by majority vote. - vi.
-Candidates will be informed of their merit status no later than September 30th. - vii.
-Candidates may request an appeal of their merit status by notifying the Chair by October 15th.
+Candidates will be informed of their merit status no later than the second week of September. - vii.
+Candidates may request an appeal of their merit status by notifying the Chair within 7 days of the "no merit" decision.
 Appeals should present in writing a rationale for reversal based on evidence related to the Merit Criteria.
 If unsatisfied with the appeal decision, the faculty member may appeal to the CASSH Dean. - viii.
-The Committee's final merit report will be forwarded to the Dean's Office by the first week of November.
+The Committee's final merit report will be forwarded to the Dean's Office by October 1st.